Food Safety Inspections: How to Completely Automate Inspections and Reduce Labour

-- Look at your last hygiene and Food Safety Inspection report to check that you’ve taken all of the actions needed to meet legal requirements
+- Look at your last hygiene and Food Safety Inspection report to check that you’ve taken all the actions needed to meet legal requirements

 - Continue to make regular, routine checks to ensure hygiene standards are being maintained by all staff

 - Check that staff are able to answer questions on food safety related to the food handling work they do

 - Arrange for any repairs and conduct regular maintenance of the premises and equipment

 And what can I do in between inspections to ensure my compliance with food safety regulations?

 Don’t make the mistake of many businesses; failing to prepare!
 Food businesses often neglect these important steps:

 - Cleaning and sanitising the food premises and equipment properly

 - This includes cleaning and sanitising under, behind and inside equipment and appliances, and cleaning grease traps, floors and storage areas